 Oregano Oil – Weight Loss and Inflammation – Study

-In 2013 an animal study showed that carvacrol, the active component of oregano oil, can actually prevent diet-induced obesity by modulating genes as well as reducing inflammation in white adipose tissue.
+In 2013 an animal study showed that carvacrol, the active component of oregano oil, can prevent diet-induced obesity by modulating genes and reducing inflammation in white adipose tissue.
 Carvacrol (2-methyl-5-isopropylphenol) is a monoterpene phenolic constituent of the essential oil produced by numerous aromatic plants and spices such as oregano oil.

-The main objective of the study was to investigate the effects of carvacrol in mice fed with a high-fat diet, which is an important model and cause of modern-day obesity, and to study the potential underlying mechanisms focusing on the gene expression involved in adipogenesis, thermogenesis, and inflammation.
+The study’s main objective was to investigate the effects of carvacrol in mice fed with a high-fat diet, which is an important model and cause of modern-day obesity, and to study the potential underlying mechanisms focusing on the gene expression involved in adipogenesis, thermogenesis, and inflammation.

 Male mice were divided into three groups: 1) those who were fed a normal diet, 2) those fed a high-fat diet, and 3) those fed with a 0.1% carvacrol-supplemented diet.
 Bodyweight, visceral fat-pads (known as organ fat or intra-abdominal fat), and biochemical parameters were determined.
 Adipose tissue (connective tissue that stores fat) genes and protein expression levels were also assessed.
 The mice fed with the carvacrol-supplemented diet exhibited significantly reduced body weight gain, visceral fat-pad weights, and plasma lipid levels (triglyceride and cholesterol levels) compared with mice fed with a high-fat diet.
 Furthermore, the high-fat-diet-induced up-regulation of adipose tissue genes and protein associated with the signaling cascades that lead to adipogenesis and inflammation but were significantly reversed by dietary carvacrol supplementation.